-The Balkans are becoming more and more popular among backpackers in Europe.
+Backpacking the Balkans is hot right now.
 These ex-soviet countries are no longer unknown and dangerous places to foreigners, but hidden gems full of culture, nature and history.
-Here I give you 37 tips on how to travel better in Europe’s newest hotspot.
+Here I give you 37 tips on how to travel better in Europe’s new trendiest destination.

 Before the trip